-After some effort, you’re a little ways further up the hill and you see a group of lovely wildflowers and they’re just so lovely that you can’t help but pick a few of them because they’d look incredible on your dining room table.
+After some effort, you’re a little ways further up the hill when you see a group of lovely wildflowers.
+The flowers are just so lovely that you can’t help but pick a few of them.
 After collecting a few, you look back to see the boulder slowly rolling back to just in front of your starting position.
 Oops.

 Focus Requires Minimal Distractions (duh?)

-Clear The Way.
-In practice, this looked like having a notebook next to my laptop where I wrote down any urgent thought or impulse I had.
-It removed the idea from my brain while ensuring I wouldn’t forget it while allowing me to maintain most of my focus instead of changing applications or otherwise.
+In practice, this was having a notebook next to my laptop where I wrote down any urgent thoughts or impulses I had.
+It removed the idea from my brain while ensuring I wouldn’t forget it.
+Recording and clearing allowed me to maintain most of my focus instead of changing applications or otherwise.

-The metaphor breaks down a little bit with that example, but I’m running with it.
-More applicable is how I’d clear out my email inboxes, check all my social media, and make sure that Rocky was well walked and fed before digging into writing.
-Our brains all work differently, but for me it was helpful to clear the path in that way before getting started on the big work.
+I’d clear out my email inboxes, check social media, and make sure that Rocky was walked and fed before writing.
+Our brains all work differently, but for me it was helpful to clear the path before getting started on the big work.
 For some, the opposite may be true.

-Wear Blinders.
-This ended up being one of the most effective strategies I used to finish writing the book.
-In the final months, I deleted all social media and email apps from my phone and blocked all social media sites with a Chrome browser extension called BlockSite.
-I set it up so that during my typical writing hours, between 10am and 5pm, all the sites that could possibly distract me were completely blocked from my access.
+In the final months, I deleted all social media and email apps from my phone.
+I also blocked all social media sites with a Chrome browser extension called BlockSite.
+I set it up so that during my typical writing hours, between 10am and 5pm, all the sites that could possibly distract me were completely blocked.

-It might seem like overdoing it, but knowing that I couldn’t check even if I wanted to made it that much easier to not even think about it at all.
-I found that even if I was consciously not using social media, I still thought about it and had to use more discipline than necessary to decidedly not go to it.
+It might seem extreme, but knowing I couldn’t check even if I wanted to made it easier to not even think about it at all.
+I found that even if I was consciously not using social media, I still thought about it and had to use discipline to not check it.
 Removing the option altogether completely eliminated issue, and I could absolutely feel the difference in my brain.

-What this taught me is that the more difficult or intimidating the project is, the more we have to take actions to give ourselves the opportunity to do our best work on it.
+The more difficult or intimidating the project is, the more boundaries we need to set up to do our best work.

 Potential Distractions Are Just As Bad

 In researching for my book, I came across a study which indicates that even having our smartphones visible reduces our cognitive capacity for other tasks.
-So, even if you’ve been very diligent to turn off notifications, having your phone out is a reminder of the possibility that there is something there waiting for you.
+So, even if you’ve turned off notifications, having your phone out is a reminder of the possibility of new things to check.

-Every time you wonder if a new email came in, how many likes your last Instagram post got, or whatever else, you’re admiring a weed on the hill.
+Every time you wonder if a new email came in, how many likes your last post got, or whatever else—these are the weeds on the hill.

-When you completely block the possibility of being able to check, those thoughts are quickly extinguished with little effort.
-If your phone is on airplane mode and put away in your bag, you’re less likely to suffer the consequences of the above study.
-It might feel silly or childish to put these very rigid structures around daily life, but the proof is in the pudding-it works.
-Obviously, we can’t do this with all possible “distractions” in our lives, but there are quite a few that we can control in this way.
+When you completely block the possibility of being able to check your phone, you’re less likely to wonder.
+You’re less likely to suffer the consequences of the above study if your phone is silenced and put away.
+It might feel silly or childish to put these rigid structures around daily life, but the proof is in the pudding.
+Obviously, we can’t do this with all possible “distractions” in our lives, but there some that we can control in this way.

 Distractions Aren’t Just “Twitches”

-You may or may not have noticed that I created very few blog posts and videos over the last two months as well.
-I realized that I needed to let go of those things while I doubled down to focus on the completion of the book.
+Over the past couple months of writing the book, I created very few blog posts and videos.
+I realized that I needed to let go of those things while I doubled down on completing the book.

 We Are Humans, Not Machines.
 Yet.

 We simply cannot expect the same output under the same conditions all the time.
 Creativity is messy, inconsistent, and difficult—but that’s what makes it worth doing.
 We change and adapt to our environment and sometimes need to shake things up.
-Even after a long series of productive writing days, I’d get burned out and not feel like anything good was coming out of me.
+Even with productive writing days, I’d get burned out and not feel like anything good was coming out of me.
 In the moment, I felt hopeless.

 I found that it’s so incredibly important to be kind to ourselves in this circumstance.
-If one day things aren’t going your way, it doesn’t mean you’re suddenly a terrible writer, have no good ideas, and should probably give up.
-Running into these days every once in awhile is a blessing–we can embrace that it’s a down day and be better off for it.
+Having bad days doesn’t mean you’re suddenly a terrible writer with no good ideas and should probably give up.
+Running into these days every once in awhile is a blessing.
+We can embrace that it’s a down day and be better off for it.
 Otherwise, the guilt makes it that much harder to get started again the next day.

-When we have excess, things we don’t need, extraneous information, it is best managed by simply removing it.
+When we have things we don’t need, it’s best to simply remove it.
 There is no sense trying to organize something that shouldn’t be there in the first place.
 This applies to home, manuscript, relationships, and more.

 So In The End, It Works

-What I’m happy to report is that, in fact, consciously minimizing distractions and practicing a daily writing habit to create consistently really works.
-About 20,000 words later I’m a few days away from having written my first book–to be honest, something I never quite expected that I’d do–and it feels great.
+I’m happy to report consciously minimizing distractions and practicing a daily writing habit to create consistently really works.
+About 20,000 words later I’m a few days away from having written my first book—to be honest, something I never quite expected that I’d do—and it feels great.